Signs of Hidden Shower Plumbing Leaks

 - In a nearby room that shares the shower wall

-Odor alone does not confirm a hidden plumbing leak, but a recurring musty smell in the same location should not be ignored.
+Odor alone does not confirm a hidden plumbing leak, but a recurring musty smell near the shower valve wall, shower base, drain area, or the room behind the shower should not be ignored.
 If the smell returns after cleaning and ventilation, trapped moisture may be present behind the surface.

 Minor Wall Discoloration